continuouspipe/dockerfiles/nginx/README.md

 * A default HTTPS only website, with HTTP redirecting to HTTPS
 * A self signed SSL certificate auto-generated on container start
 * X-Forwarded-Proto being used as the request scheme if present
+* A document root that isn't the root of the codebase, to avoid exposing other non-web files to the world - by default /app/web/

 Most of these settings can be changed with [environment variables](#environment-variables)